mccq/database/answers/score-item-display.md

 }
 ```

-Now we can use the `loot` command to get the item in the game.
+Now you can use the `loot` command to get the item in the game.
 ```mcfunction
 loot give @a loot <loot table>
 ```